mididreamer/Control-Surface/README.md

 These can be used to send MIDI notes, Control Changes, Pitch Bends, Program/Patch changes, etc.

-For MIDI input, you can use **LEDs** to display the state of different settings, to display the audio level of each channel (**VU meters**), the positions of knobs (V-Pot **LED rings**), etc.
+For MIDI output, you can use **LEDs** to display the state of different settings, to display the audio level of each channel (**VU meters**), the positions of knobs (V-Pot **LED rings**), etc.
 You can also add an **OLED display** (e.g. SSD1306) to display a nice overview